List of Star Wars starfighters: X-wing

-The X-wing starfighter, named for the distinctive shape made when its S-Foils are in attack position, was a class of starfighter used by the Rebel Alliance in their conflict with the Galactic Empire.
+The X-wing starfighter, named for the distinctive shape made when its S-foils are in attack position, was a class of starfighter used by the Rebel Alliance in their conflict with the Galactic Empire.
 It made its theatrical debut, as the T-65B model, in Star Wars (1977) as the spacecraft piloted by Luke Skywalker and the Red Squadron when Luke destroyed the Death Star.
-The starfighter featured extensively in the Star Wars original trilogy and in the Expanded Universe that followed, and has been merchandised as a variety of toys and models.
+The starfighter featured extensively in the Star Wars original trilogy and in the Expanded Universe that followed, and in the sequel trilogy and associated media with the T-70 and T-85 models, and has been merchandised as a variety of toys and models.
 It is commonly depicted as an aerospace superiority fighter with a secondary capability as strike fighter.

 Y-wing

-The Y-wing assault starfighter/bomber are depicted as the primary fighter-bombers of the Galactic Republic, Rebel Alliance(stripped-down and heavily modified version of the former Galactic Republic Y-Wing), New Republic, and the newer Y-Wing model for the Resistance; being ideally suited for anti-shipping, close air support, and ground attack missions.
+The Y-wing assault starfighter/bomber are depicted as the primary fighter-bombers of the Galactic Republic, Rebel Alliance (stripped-down and heavily modified version of the former Galactic Republic Y-wing), New Republic, and the newer Y-wing model for the Resistance; being ideally suited for anti-shipping, close air support, and ground attack missions.
 They made their theatrical appearance in Star Wars Episode IV: A New Hope (1977) and have featured in movies, television shows, and the Star Wars expanded universe's books, comics, and games.